Jamie12341324/monster-records/README.md

 ---
 # problem 22
-![form with no white spacing](assets/images/images-for-readme/booking-forn-validator1.PNG) Here there was the issue with the random / which has now been removed.
+![form with no white spacing](assets/images/images-for-readme/booking-forn-validator1.PNG) Here there was the issue with the accidental / which has now been removed.
 The other six issues are pretty much the same issue where I incorrectly used white space on a label id but 3 times for input tags and 3 times for label tags.
 This is the html validator passing with no errors.
 ---
 ![booking-form.html passing a validator with no errors](assets/images/images-for-readme/booking-form-no-issues-html-validator.PNG)
 ---